lmfit/lmfit-py/doc/fitting.rst

             to calculate, or if there are a large number of objective evaluations per step (`ntemps * nwalkers * nvarys`).
   :type workers: int or Pool-like
+  :param is_weighted: Has your objective function been weighted by measurement
+            uncertainties?
+If `is_weighted is True` then your objective function is assumed to return residuals that have been divided by the true measurement uncertainty `(data - model) / sigma`.
+If `is_weighted is False` then the objective function is assumed to return unweighted residuals, `data - model`.
+In this case `emcee` will employ a positive measurement uncertainty during the sampling.
+            This measurement uncertainty will be present in the output params and output chain with the name `__lnsigma`.
+A side effect of this is that you cannot use this parameter name yourself.
+            **Important** this parameter only has any effect if your objective function returns an array.
+If your objective function returns a float, then this parameter is ignored.
+See Notes for more details.
+  :type is_weighted: bool

   :return: :class:`MinimizerResult` object containing updated params, statistics,
             etc. The :class:`MinimizerResult` also contains the ``chain``,